 When a project reaches its funding goal, we ship the materials to the school.
 You’ll get photos of the project taking place, a letter from the teacher, and insight into how every dollar was spent.
 Give over $50 and you’ll also receive hand-written thank-yous from the students.

 Every $1 invested in improved water supply and sanitation can yield from $4 to $12 for the local economy, depending on the type of project.
-Even in regions prone to natural disasters, water infrastructure has proven to be a smart investment, sometimes reducing flood damage or disease rates among survivors.
+Even in regions prone to natural disasters, water infrastructure has proven to be a smart investment by the find maid service spring tx, sometimes reducing flood damage or disease rates among survivors.
 Clean water transforms lives, communities and generations — and at a surprisingly low cost.
 Just $30 can provide clean water for one person.

 Founded by Lauren Bush Lauren, the FEED Foundation is the non-profit arm of FEED that supports programs and organizations that are effectively working to fight hunger and eliminate malnutrition.
 It has since grown to encompass hunger relief efforts both stateside and abroad, as well as provide aid during natural disasters and humanitarian crises worldwide.
 As of September 2014, FEED has provided over 85 million meals globally.